 The MSc by Coursework in One Health (MSc One Health) degree program is research-informed and candidates will benefit from the expertise of world-renowned experts.
-The program includes residential and online taught components as well as a research project leading to the presentation of a thesis.
+The program includes residential/remote and online taught components as well as a Capstone project leading to the presentation of the Capstone paper.